 Introduced in 2006, the Publisher Sales Service is one of JSTOR’s most popular publisher programs with more than 1,000 journals from approximately 300 publishers.

 The program offers the opportunity for publishers to make their journals’s single articles and issues available for purchase on the JSTOR platform.
 Designed to reach users outside JSTOR’s pool of licensing institutions, the program can help publishers meet users' access demands while establishing an additional revenue stream.

 This is an optional program.
 To join the program, publishers must add a rider to their license agreements with JSTOR.

-Publishers may exclude specific articles and issues from the program
+- Publishers may exclude specific articles and issues from the program

-JSTOR adds a $4.00 service fee to publishers’ base fee to defray administrative, server, credit card, and user support costs
+- JSTOR adds a $4.00 service fee to publishers’ base fee to defray administrative, server, credit card, and user support costs

-JSTOR remits payments to publishers on a quarterly basis along with purchase summaries
+- JSTOR remits payments to publishers on a quarterly basis along with purchase summaries

-To review how the Publisher Sales Service works from a user perspective, please visit the program’s FAQ.
+To review how PSS works from a user perspective, please visit the program’s FAQ.

 Since 1999, the Individual Access program has allowed publishers to offer access to their journals's archived issues, beginning with the very first issue, to their society members and/or individual subscribers.
 Several publishers have implemented this program as an additional benefit of membership or annual subscription.

 Please review the program details below, and contact Content Development to discuss which setup option is appropriate for you.